eea/clms-api-docs/source/download.md

 ## Find the items to be downloaded

-As explained in the introduction, the CLMS portal API is based on Plone, so the user needs to use the `@search` endpoint to look for the items he wants to download.
+As explained in the introduction, the CLMS Website API is based on Plone, so the user needs to use the `@search` endpoint to look for the items he wants to download.

 A simple search off all datasets available in the portal would be as follows: